kazurayam/ks-chrome-for-testing-keyword/README.md

 # ks-chrome-for-testing-keyword

-I have developed a Keyword implementation in Katalon Studio that enables users to use [Chrome for Testing](https://developer.chrome.com/blog/chrome-for-testing/) in their test cases quickly.
+I have developed a Groovy classthat enables users to use [Chrome for Testing](https://developer.chrome.com/blog/chrome-for-testing/) in their test cases in Katalon Studio quickly.

 ## Problem to solve